(This post is the second post in a three-part series on Listening.)

 This is where we’re giving others opinions based on our experiences about what the other person should be doing in their situation without listening to what they have to say.
 This also includes interrupting them midway by completing their sentences for them and doing their thinking for them.

 I know personally I tend to practice Advise Listening especially when the other person is emotionally charged with negative emotion, because it’s challenging for me to listen to negativity, let alone be around it.
 Also, it’s hard to resist not advising them in the moment when you feel compelled to do so.
-To overcome this challenge, my friend Sheeba Nair advised the following:
+Here is what you can do:

 When apt and based on need, reflecting their deeper emotions — empathizing, makes them feel understood, and helps be aware and introspect.